 When Should You Test?

-Your doctor will probably tell you to test your ketones when:
+If you live with diabetes, your doctor will probably tell you to test your ketones when:

 - Frequent urination

-- Dry or red skin
+- Dry skin

 To take it, pee into a clean container to get a sample and then do the following: